TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: The Proposed TableTime

-The LLM-based approach involves fine-tuning specific components within the LLMs, such as the multi-head self-attention mechanism or the linear output mapping layer.
-Although easy to implement, the fine-tuning process is still time-consuming and labor-intensive.
-This is obviously not aligned with our expectations for LLMs.
-We argue that LLM-based methods should have the ability of zero-shot classification.

-In TableTime, a structured prompt is crucial to achieve zero-shot reasoning.
-The contextual text information provide LLMs with professional knowledge to warm them up.
-Neighbor information provides crucial context by linking the test sample to similar labeled examples from the training set.
-Task decomposition guides LLMs to implement step-by-step reasoning.
-The template is shown in \ref{Prompt}.
+In TableTime, a structured prompt is crucial to achieve training-free classification.
+As the template shown in Figure~\ref{Prompt}, the prompt includes three parts: (1) \textbf{domain context information} which provides LLMs with professional knowledge to warm up, (2) \textbf{neighbor information} which provides crucial context by linking the test sample to similar or unsimilar labeled examples from the training dataset and (3) \textbf{task decomposition} that guides LLMs to implement step-by-step reasoning to generate the final results.